Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Derivation of covariance matrix for non-negligible multiplicative bias

 The errors shown on the forecast data points are obtained from a covariance matrix produced using \textsc{TJPCov}.
 However, because \textsc{TJPCov} does not yet have the functionality to calculate the covariance for the specific quantity we are interested in here, we instead employed equation \ref{eqn:A1}.

-Four standard $\gamma_{\rm t}$ covariance matrices were obtained from \textsc{TJPCov} for our two hypothetical estimators, with the cross-estimator covariance terms calculated using $\sqrt{\rho\sigma_1\sigma_2}$ as the shape noise, for different values of $\rho$.
+Four standard $\gamma_{\rm t}$ covariance matrices were obtained from \textsc{TJPCov}, with the cross-estimator covariance terms calculated using $\sqrt{\rho\sigma_1\sigma_2}$ as the shape noise, varying $\rho$.
 This approach does not capture any potential differences in $n_{\rm s}$ for the two estimators, however, we find it a close enough approximation for the purposes of our forecasting.

 \bsp